 Digital sexual cultures feminist research and engagement consortium

 Combatting gendered, sexual risks and harms online during Covid-19: Developing resources for young people, parents and schools.
 UKRI AHRC Covid-19 Rapid Response Calls.
-(Feb 2021-Dec 2021) (£211,580).
+(February-December 2021) (£211,580)

 Since lockdown began, the WHO, Interpol, NSPCC, CEOP and other children’s agencies have warned that increased screen time during COVID-19 makes young people more susceptible to online sexual exploitation, grooming and abuse.
 We know that since lockdown began, ‘25% of girls have experienced at least one form of abuse, bullying or sexual harassment online’ (Plan UK, 2020), and that there has been an upsurge in practices such as ‘revenge porn’ (Reuters 2020).
-However, we know little about which platforms the abuse takes place on, the type of abuse experienced, who commits it (e.g. strangers vs. peers), or the precise ways it has changed since lockdown.
+However, little is known about which platforms the abuse takes place on, the type of abuse experienced, who commits it (e.g. strangers vs. peers), or the precise ways it has changed since lockdown.
 Furthermore, there are no accompanying statistics available for boys, gender non-binary or LGBTQ young people, who we know from our previous research also experience these harms (see Ringrose et al. in press).

 Research also shows a gap between children’s experiences of online sexual content and parental awareness or understanding (for instance youth engagement with pornography) (Gunter 2014; Livingstone, 2010).
 Our ongoing research shows that schools are ill equipped to deal with these issues and lack sufficient policies to effectively respond.
 Both schools and parents/carers often lack the precise technical knowledge of popular online platforms and how to protect against and report abuse, creating difficulties in supporting young people when they encounter risk and harm.

 Moreover, organizations responding to gender and sexual harm online have significant gaps in their scope.
 For instance, The Revenge Porn helpline only offers services for those aged 18+, while CEOP and the Internet Watch Foundation focus on child exploitation from adults, rather than abuse from peers or other children.